oswaldderiemaecker/openstack-training-on-aws/README.md

 It is recommended to make snapshots often so you can go back if any goes wrong.

-The purpose is of training is to learn by installing an OpenStack from Scratch.
+The purpose of this training is to learn by installing an OpenStack from Scratch.

 Follow the instructions steps by steps.